Funeral and registering the death

-When someone passes away, representatives of the Estate can find themselves facing a number of expenses in addition to the costs associated with a funeral or memorial service.
+When someone passes away, representatives of the Estate can find themselves facing a number of expenses in addition to the costs associated with a funeral.

-It’s normal to struggle with preparing for a funeral or memorial - it can be confronting.
-You might already know how your loved one wanted their funeral or memorial, or there could be instructions in the Will or other papers.
+It’s normal to struggle with preparing for a funeral - it can be confronting.
+You might already know how your loved one wanted their funeral, or there could be instructions in the Will or other papers.

-We are able to assist with paying for the costs for the funeral or memorial from the deceased’s account(s) where there are funds available.
+We are able to assist with paying for the costs of the funeral from the deceased’s account(s) where there are funds available.
 This is subject to all the Executor/s, solicitors or Next of Kin/s agreeing, and making a request for the funeral costs to be deducted from the account(s).

 If there are funds available in the deceased’s account(s) you can send us the original tax invoice, and we will make the payment on your behalf.
 If there aren’t enough funds in the account(s) we will make a part payment with the money available and close the account(s).